 This article aims to explain the crime of menacing in Colorado, the penalties associated with it, and how you and your attorney might be able to defend a menacing charge.

 Talk to a Colorado Menacing Criminal Defense Attorney

 You are strongly encouraged to speak with a criminal defense attorney if you face a menacing charge.
 Our Criminal Defense Team is comprised of experienced attorneys who have successfully defended countless individuals charged with a crime.
-Call 303-688-0944 to set up a free case assessment or click here to schedule the appointment online.
+Call 303-688-0944 to set up a case assessment or click here to schedule the appointment online.

 How Colorado Defines Felony Menacing

 In Colorado, menacing is defined as knowingly placing or attempting to place someone in fear of imminent serious bodily injury using threats or physical action.
 Menacing is a class 3 misdemeanor.

 The crime becomes a class 5 felony if:

 - a deadly weapon is used during the incident

 - someone wields an object that the victim reasonably believes is a deadly weapon

 - someone verbally communicates that they’re armed with a deadly weapon